jgrassler/talks/magnum-debugging-101/full/main.md

 Since Magnum put together a user-data payload for deploying Kubernetes, we will hopefully end up with working Kubernetes once cloud-init has run to conclusion.

 "Hopefully" because this same process happens on all cluster instances, which will also need to coordinate with each other using etcd to set up their Flannel overlay networking, so there are plenty of moving parts and opportunities for things to go sideways.
-We'll take a look at some of these problems in the hands-on part later.

 ![cloud-init configures Kubernetes](img/magnum_architecture_13.PNG)